Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 `2.1.15`
 - Integrating Sudo Nameplate System.
 Several settings got removed now controlled by Sudo.
 Sudo nameplate system MUST be activated for players in order to use RR nameplate features.

+`2.1.19`
+- Added a repost button on the notice board to make a copy of an existing message.
+Only available if you are the author of the message or the manager of the board.

 ## Fixes
 `2.1.15`
 - Fixing various color formating issues